arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 </div>

 Material for this module was adapted, with permission, from [Stephan Kadauke's R for Clinical Data workshop materials](https://skadauke.github.io/intro-to-r-for-clinicians-chop/).
-We owe special thanks to Dr. Kadauke as well as the R User Group at Children's Hospital of Philadelphia for their generosity in sharing these materials.
+We owe special thanks to Dr. Kadauke as well as the [R User Group](https://redcap.chop.edu/surveys/?s=NPY49R9ARF) at Children's Hospital of Philadelphia for their generosity in sharing these materials.

 ## Terminology: The Three "R"s of This Module

-We begin by presenting three terms that may be new to you, or you may have heard about without understanding the distinction between them
+We begin by presenting three distinct but interrelated terms: R, RStudio, and R Markdown.

 <div style = "align-items: center; display: flex;">